-Reason to visit: The cosy square surrounded by historic half-timbered houses and the unique nativity scenes.
+Reason to visit: The cosy square surrounded by Franconian half-timbered houses and the unique nativity scenes.
 The historic UNESCO listed location and attractions.

 Specialities: Freshly baked lebkuchen (gingerbread).